aravindanchandran/twitter_scraping/README.md

 Menu 5 -- Download
 The scraped data from the MongoDB database is downloaded as CSV/ JSON file formats as per the requirement.

-Demo
-Demo for the Twitter Scraping app can be find using the following link.
-Youtube link: https://youtu.be/QPHLwYQqF3U